The Cold Equations: Plot summary

-The pilot explains that her weight sabotages the mission by exceeding the ship's fuel limit.
-The subsequent crash would kill both of them and then doom the colonists awaiting the medical supplies.

-After contacting her brother in the last moments of her life, the girl willingly climbs into the airlock and is ejected into space.
+Barton sadly explains to her that her additional weight would make it impossible to land safely; they would crash on the planet, killing both them and the colonists needing the medicine.
+After recovering from her shock and horror, and contacting Gerry, Marilyn willingly climbs into the airlock and is ejected into space.

 Development

-The story was shaped by the Astounding Science Fiction editor John W. Campbell, who sent "Cold Equations" back to Tom Godwin three times before he got the version he wanted because "Godwin kept coming up with ingenious ways to save the girl!"
+The story was shaped by Astounding Science Fiction editor John W. Campbell, who sent "Cold Equations" back to Godwin three times before he got the version he wanted because "Godwin kept coming up with ingenious ways to save the girl!"

-Campbell's biographer A. Nevala-Lee noted in 2016 that the story was published at a time when Campbell had embraced contrianism on the basis that (in Campbell’s words) there was "no viewpoint that has zero validity – though some have very small validity, or very limited application."
+Campbell's biographer Alec Nevala-Lee noted in 2016 that the story was published at a time when Campbell had embraced contrarianism on the basis that (in Campbell's words) there was "no viewpoint that has zero validity—though some have very small validity, or very limited application."